 - Smartphone holder for easy photography

-For beginners looking to take a serious step into stargazing.
-This telescope is powerful enough to view planets in detail and stable enough to grow with you into basic astrophotography.
-Also suitable as a family telescope with expansion possibilities.
+For beginners who want to take a serious step into stargazing.
+This telescope is powerful enough to view planets in detail and stable enough to grow with you toward simple astrophotography.
+Also suitable as a family telescope with expandability.

 Not suitable for: